 How to Optimize Content for AI Overviews

-A practical guide to optimizing existing pages for Google AI Overviews and AI Mode using indexable content, clear answers, internal links, and source-worthy structure.
+A 2026 guide to optimizing existing pages for Google AI Overviews and AI Mode using Search eligibility, helpful content, E-E-A-T signals, query fan-out, answer blocks, and source-backed structure.

 Optimizing content for AI Overviews starts with the same foundation as Google Search: make the page crawlable, indexable, useful, and easy to understand.
 Google says there are no additional technical requirements for AI Overviews or AI Mode, and there is no special schema you need to add.